- 1. The Requirement

 - Software configuration records defining the verified and validated software, including requirements verification data (e.g., requirements verification matrix).

-- Final version of the software documentation, including the final Software Version Description document(s).
+- The final version of the software documentation, including the final Software Version Description document(s).

 - Summary and status of any open software-related risks.